 Paced engagement delivery is not a substitute for content quality.
 The algorithm's warm start mechanism distributes content to the account's most engaged genuine followers first.
 If those followers don't engage organically, no pacing strategy can create the authentic engagement signal that drives the algorithm's secondary distribution phase.

-Pacing amplifies the distribution impact of content that is already generating organic engagement.
+Pacing amplifies the distribution impact of content that is already generating natural audience engagement.
 It cannot manufacture that underlying organic response.
 This is why audit-first approaches matter — understanding whether an account's content is generating genuine resonance is the prerequisite for knowing whether paced engagement delivery will amplify that resonance effectively.

 Frequently Asked Questions